 The Essentials: What You’ll Need to Get Unstuck

 An experienced off-roader is always fully packed and prepared, carrying the right set of tools.
 Amateurs, in turn, think that it’s best to travel light.
 Regardless of your current expertise, the first thing you should do is gauge the mud.
-Answering the following questions will help you get out of mud with less effort:
+Answering the following questions will help you get out of the mud with less effort:

 - Is the mud fresh?